ItiMaker

 3:00 PM – 5:00 PM Leisurely walk and photography Capture the beautiful nature and art installations

 As your day in Zaryadye Park comes to a close, take a moment to relax in the park’s cozy cafés, offering a range of delicious options.
 These spots not only provide food but also an atmospheric place to reflect on the day’s discoveries.
-For an extended experience, consider exploring our suggestions for a comprehensive Moscow Itinerary for 3 Days or combining this with a 5-Day Itinerary for more immersive local experiences.
+For an extended experience, consider exploring the complete list of Moscow must-see attractions or combining this with our getting around Moscow guide for more immersive local experiences.

 Ultimately, Day 4 on your Moscow itinerary reveals that art is not only found in museums but also flourishes in urban spaces, enriching every traveler’s experience in Moscow.